zawadTazwar/UserReviewDashboard/docs/meetingNotes.md

 - Md Golam Mahmud Chowdhury and Mahad are wokring on Component Architecture Document.
 - Jason is working on Process Model Diagram.
 - Tazwar is putting together a template for our ReadMe file.

+## Nov 07, 2023
+**Recorded by:** Md Golam Mahmud Chowdhury
+**Notes submitted on:** Nov 07, 2023
+**SCRUM master:** Jason Wheeler
+**Venue:** EN 2040
+**Source:** None
+**Time:** 1PM
+**Attendance:** Everyone

+We now have unit tests.
+This will be a part of our code review process from now on.
+This will be added to our master after the meeting today.

+Last night, we code-reviewed the like/dislike feature.
+The updated info is now merged to the master in code_review.md.

+**Where are we at with rating reviews?**
+The rating review is not production-ready.
+Jason has designed the HTML form, but the logic of the backend has been tricky to figure out.
+We want users to be able to select the option of having a rating review when creating their review.
+We are still ahead of schedule, so we can still work on this until the final code deadline.

+**Where are we at with the search bar?**
+We have manually tested the search bar and are now doing a code review.
+However, we wish that when Md was behind schedule, he did update us on this.
+The task is a hard one to complete.
+It didn’t hold us back from completing other tasks, and he did a great job on the task.
+We noticed how hard he worked on completing this task to finish it as quickly as possible after we discussed our problem.

+Final Code PR deadline: Nov.
+8, this is so we can do our final code review on Nov.
+9 to make sure our code is ready to go for submission.

+**What do we do now?**
+- Process Model Diagram
+- Component Architecture Document
+- Performance Reviews
+- ReadMe
+- Attributions
+- Finalize KanBan Board
+- Organize Code
+- Docstrings
+- Final Code review

+**Our next tasks:**
+The goal is to communicate through our discord chat outside of our meeting today and tomorrow.
+We want to complete our parts of the Process Model Diagram, Component Architecture Document, and ReadMe by our next team meeting on Nov.
+9.
+This will put us in a great position to finalize and clean up everything for submission.
+- Md Golam Mahmud Chowdhury and Mahad are wokring on Component Architecture Document.
+- Jason is working on Process Model Diagram.
+- Tazwar is putting together a template for our ReadMe file.